Parabolic double cosets in Coxeter groups: Background

 Let $W_J$ be a parabolic subgroup of $W$.
 The left cosets in the quotient $W/W_J$ each have a unique minimal-length element, and thus $W / W_J$ can be identified with the set $W^{J}$ of all minimal-length left $W_J$-coset representatives.
 An element $w \in W$ belongs to $W^J$ if and only if $J$ contains no right descents of $w$; that is, if and only if $J \subseteq \asc(w)$.
 When $S$ is fixed, we write $J^c = S-J$ for the complement of $J$.
 Thus we can also say that $w \in W^J$ if and only if $\Des(w) \subseteq J^c$.

 Every element $w \in W$ can be written uniquely as $w = uv$, where $u \in W^J$ and $v \in W_J$.
 This is the \emph{parabolic decomposition} of $w$ \cite[Section 5.12]{Hum}.
 The product $w =uv$ is a \emph{reduced factorization}, meaning that $\ell(w) = \ell(u) + \ell(v)$.
-As a poset under Bruhat order, every coset $w W_J$ is isomorphic to $W_J$.
-Consequently, if $W_J$ is finite, then every coset $w W_J$ is also finite.
-In addition, this set has a unique maximal element, implying that $wW_{J}$ is a Bruhat interval.
+Moreover, as a poset under Bruhat order, every coset $w W_J$ is isomorphic to $W_J$.
+If $W_J$ is finite, then every coset $w W_J$ is also finite.
+In addition, $W_J$ has unique minimal and maximal elements, and $wW_{J}$ is a Bruhat interval.

 Analogous statements can be made for right cosets.
 We use the notation ${}^I W$ for the set of minimal-length right coset representatives for $W_I \backslash W$.